Featured in...

 You must reply within 28 days of receiving the NIP.
 Plus, you must provide all relevant information, whether you want to pay or appeal the speeding fine.

-What common defences could I use against a UK speeding fine?
+What common defences could I use?

 There are some common defences you could use to challenge a speeding ticket.
 This includes: